 Recent studies on multi-modal learning have made significant contributions to the field of multi-modal fake news detection.
-However, there are still weaknesses and shortcomings which recognizing them opens the door to new opportunities not only in fake news detection study, but also in multi-modal field in general.
-In this section, we discuss challenges, shortcomings and opportunities in multi-modal fake news detection.
-We provide non-exhaustive lists of challenges and shortcomings for each direction of multi-modal misinformation study.
-A summary of all these challenges is demonstrated in Fig.~\ref{fig:challenges}.
+However, there are still weaknesses and shortcomings, and recognizing them opens the door to new opportunities not only in fake news detection but also in the multi-modal field in general.
+In this section, we discuss challenges, shortcomings, and opportunities in multi-modal fake news detection.
+We provide non-exhaustive lists of challenges and shortcomings for each direction of multi-modal misinformation research.